For Valentine’s Day, take time to think about your relationships

-So, the romance day of the year is nearly upon us.
+So, the romance day of the year is upon us.
 Valentine’s Day is surely a time when people think about their relationships.

 Beyond their significant other, though, I wonder if many business leaders spare a thought for their work-related relationships?

 I ask because of seeing so many companies, over so many years, take a simplistic & at times patronising approach to ‘building relationships‘ with both their customers & their employees.
 Now, I’m not saying the principle of building relationships with these two communities is wrong, far from it.

 The evidence is overwhelming, as to the relative value of retaining a satisfied customer, rather than just acquiring new ones.
 Many a manager will also tell you how much more productive & cost-effective it is, to keep motivated employees, rather than keep spending more on recruitment.
 So, there is nothing wrong with the goal.

 Where, I feel, businesses fall down is the approach taken to achieve this goal.
 All too often it feels like these are just ‘relationships‘ as a means to an end.
 Talking about ‘loving‘ your customers or colleagues while really just seeking the latest route to greater profit, will fall through.

 People are not stupid & disingenuous actions are almost always seen through over time.
 Besides, I fear the approach taken by many such communications comes across more like a ‘player‘, than a person wanting to build a mutually rewarding relationship.

 Perhaps the root cause is not too much focus on relationships, but too little.
 After generations of industry experts talking about CRM, Customer Centricity, Customer Insight, CXM and numerous other buzzwords – I could fully understand you still feeling sceptical.

 But please bear with me.
 What I mean, is that for all the business & technical waffle, perhaps the analogy of the relationship (on which all the above are based) is too superficial an understanding of real-world relationships.